uimran19/Brighthr-Senior-Task/README.md

 ## Description

-An absenses app, where users can view current employee absenses and sort by name, date and absense type.
+An absences app, where users can view current employee absences and sort by name, date and absence type.